 We went on a journey into the gloomy Gothic.
 The era which was rich in lots and lots of details like the Gothic curves patterns, which perfectly fit to the idea of building a super- luxury interior for the extended version of RR Phantom.

-While it’s not clear who commissioned this terrifying project, I wouldn’t be surprised at all if it was Dracula himself.
+While it’s not clear who commissioned this terrifying project, we wouldn’t be surprised it was Dracula himself.
 After all, Carlex Design is based in Eastern Europe…